Lefty Frizzell

-William Orville "Lefty" Frizzell (March 31, 1928 – July 19, 1975) was an American country music singer-songwriter and honky-tonk singer.
+William Orville "Lefty" Frizzell (March 31, 1928 – July 19, 1975) was an American country and honky-tonk singer-songwriter.

 Frizell is known as one of the most influential country music vocal stylists of all time.
-He has been cited as influencing prominent country singers like George Jones, Merle Haggard, and Willie Nelson.
+He has been cited as influencing prominent country singers like George Jones, Merle Haggard, Roy Orbison, and Willie Nelson.
 He was inducted into the Country Music Hall of Fame in 1982 as well as the Songwriters Hall of Fame.
-In his prime Frizzell had four songs in the top ten on the Country Music Billboard charts all at one time, which had never been done before, and that record was only broken with the death of Michael Jackson and the re-release of his recordings.
-Frizzell went on to have more success, releasing many songs that charted in the Top 10 of the Hot Country Songs charts as a artist and a songwriter.
-After becoming an alcoholic, he died of a stroke at age 47.
+In his prime, Frizzell was the first artist to achieve four songs in the top ten on the Country Music Billboard charts at one time.
+Frizzell went on to have more success, releasing many songs that charted in the Top 10 of the Hot Country Songs charts as an artist and songwriter.
+After dealing with alcoholism, he died of a stroke at age 47.

 Early life

 William Orville Frizzell was born the son of an oilman, the first of eight children, in Corsicana in Navarro County in North Texas, United States.
 During his childhood, his family moved to El Dorado in Union County in south Arkansas.

 As a child he was called "Sonny," but he later took the name "Lefty."
-It was believed that he got the name "Lefty" because he had won a neighborhood fight; however, this tale was a part of a fake publicity stunt set up by his record label.
+It was believed that he got the name "Lefty" because he had won a neighborhood fight; however, this tale was probably fabricated as part of a publicity stunt set up by his record label.

-Frizzell's largest influences included the blues yodeler Jimmie Rodgers.
+Frizzell's largest influences included "The Blue Yodeler" Jimmie Rodgers.
 He began listening to Rodgers' records as a boy.
-He began singing professionally before his teens, even earning a spot on the local radio-station KELD in El Dorado, Texas.
+He began singing professionally before his teens, even earning a spot on the local radio-station KELD in El Dorado, Arkansas.
 Frizzell's teens were spent singing in nightclubs and radio and talent shows throughout the south.
 During his tour of Arkansas, Texas, New Mexico, and Las Vegas, he began to develop a style of his own, shaped by artists like Rodgers, Ernest Tubb, and Ted Daffan.